hackclub/horizon/README.md

 |🥘 Weekend expenses | 2,300 |
 |👚 Hackathon: Swag, Decorations, workshops | 2,000 |

-HS hackathon budgets can range anywhere from \$500 to \$75,000.
+High school hackathon budgets can range anywhere from \$500 to \$75,000.
 Horizon was our first time organizing such event and if repeated, keeping the attendees local would be able to bring the costs down to around $5,000 or even less!

 Every expense made for Horizon has been open sourced [here](https://bank.hackclub.com/horizon) through Hack Club Bank's [transparency mode](https://headwayapp.co/bank-changelog/transparent-finances-optional-feature-151427)